 The price you choose to display on your listing is your initial quote to potential buyers.
 Before putting your property on the market, it’s a good idea to do some research on how your local market is currently performing.
 This will help guide you in setting a price for your property.
 Insider’s tip: Australia has state-based regulations on how to display your property’s sale price online, but we’ll be sure to remind you of those before you officially put your property on the market.

 Your property’s description gives potential buyers more intimate information about the property, so it’s important to ensure it is enticing while staying factually true and informative.
 Provide enough information to attract as many people as possible to your inspections, but leave potential buyers wanting more.
 Be sure to include all the perks and unique features your property has to offer, but keep the length short as most people are deterred by long paragraphs of text.
 You may even wish to use bullet points to break up the information when describing rooms, bathrooms, and yard details.

 At the end of the day, most buyers are attracted to the features of your home so it’s important to create a compelling list of attributes, which are then displayed as icons on the Realestate.com.au listing.

 It’s easy to miss appealing aspects of your home that used to and no longer notice, so think long and hard about what buyers would find appealing in your home and what first attracted you to the property.

 5 – Inspection Times

 All your Open for Inspection dates and times will be displayed in this section.
-If buyers are interested they can easily save it to their calendars or get in touch with you to arrange another time if your current dates aren’t suitable.
-The beautiful thing about selling your property privately is that you’re working on your time, not an agent’s.
-If someone can’t make an inspection you posted, you have more freedom to reschedule instead of hoping your agent can fit them into their busy schedules.
+If buyers are interested, they can easily save it to their calendars or get in touch with you to arrange an alternative time.
+The great thing about selling your property privately is that you’re working to your schedule, not an agent’s.
+If someone can’t make an inspection you posted, you have more freedom to reschedule instead of hoping your agent can fit them into their busy schedule.